jhusain/es6generatorproposal/README.md

 ES6 Generator Proposal
 ==============================

 Today the generator proposal in ES6 is flawed in several important ways.
 The result is that generators, as specified today, can not be effectively used for stream processing.
-For more details, see the slides presented to the committee

 I contend that...

 * Stream processing is a vitally important use case for generators to support.
-* Stream processing via generators is broken in ES6.
-* The problem can be easily fixed with very few changes to the current specification.
+* Stream processing can easily be supported with very few changes to the current specification.
-* We can _not_ fix these issues retroactively in ES7.
+* The issues can _not_ be resolved retroactively in ES7.
-* These fixes are vital to enable the addition of asynchronous generator functions in ES7.
+* Resolving these issues is necessary to enable asynchronous generators to support stream processing in ES7.

+There are several problems with the existing specification.
+However before we get into specifics, it is important to highlight the higher order bit. __The reason that generators do not currently support stream processing, is that we have been focused on the wrong goal.__ We have been trying to make the generator API easy to use, but in doing so we have oversimplified the type and left out important semantics.

+__For the vast majority of stream processing use cases, developers do not need to interact directly with an iterator.__ As libraries like Underscore demonstrate, most stream processing can be accomplished with a small set of well-designed combinator functions.
+If we add these functions to the standard library, and making them easy to chain together to form stream processing pipelines is much more important than attempting to (over)simplify the Iterator API.

-An effective stream programming language should have the following desirable features:
+In order to be effective as a stream programming language, ES6/7 should have the following features:

-* A comprehension syntax that can be used to compose any stream, synchronous or asynchronous.
+* A comprehension syntax that can be used to compose any type, synchronous or asynchronous.
 * Collection types that cleanly abstract over sync and async IO, allowing comprehensions to be used to build stream processors.
 * A small but comprehensive library of stream operators so powerful, most developers never need to use an iterator directly.